eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 <pedestrian.model value="jupedsim"/>
 ```

-As with pedestrians in general in SUMO, you also need to add at least one pedestrian to your SUMO scenario (routes file) to active the model.
+As with pedestrians in general in SUMO, you also need to add at least one pedestrian to your SUMO scenario (routes file) to activate the model.
 JuPedSim offers several pedestrian sub-models based on the social force model.
 However for the moment only one is used by SUMO and its parameters aren't fully exposed.

-When the SUMO network is loaded, all pedestrian lanes are collected and a geometric algorithm creates large polygons that correspond to the connected components of the pedestrian network.
+When the SUMO network is loaded, all pedestrian lanes, walking areas and crossings are collected and a geometric algorithm creates large polygons that correspond to the connected components of the pedestrian network.
+This process is called _geometry generation_.
 For the moment SUMO only supports one connected component; the one with the largest area will be the one retained for the simulation in case your SUMO pedestrian network had several connected components.

 In addition to this geometry created by SUMO for JuPedSim, additional polygons can be used in the form of a SUMO additional file (see [here](../sumo.md#format_of_additional_files)).
 These polygons need to be *simple* (non self-intersecting).
 The polygons that are considered as walkable areas must have the type `jupedsim.walkable_area` whereas the ones considered as obstacles must have the type `jupedsim.obstacle`.
 To illustrate this, here is a toy example: